10up/ElasticPress/README.md

 ## How Does it Work

-ElasticPress integrates with the [WP_Query](http://codex.wordpress.org/Class_Reference/WP_Query) object returning results from Elasticsearch instead of MySQL.
+ElasticPress integrates with several WordPress APIs (e.g. [WP_Query](http://codex.wordpress.org/Class_Reference/WP_Query)) to return results from Elasticsearch instead of MySQL.

 ## Requirements